ezefranca/datamuse-swift/Readme.md

 ## Usage

-You just need a instace of `DataMuseClient` and can start you calls.
+You just need a instace of `DataMuseClient` and can start yours calls.

 ```swift
 let client = DataMuseClient()